 Rabbits are prone to dental issues, but it’s often easy to miss the signs.
-So we’ve rounded up expert advice on how to maintain your rabbits’ dental health and spot the symptoms when there’s a problem.
+Here’s how you can maintain your rabbits’ dental health and spot the symptoms when there’s a problem.

 1. Understand the causes

 If your rabbits’ incisors – the front teeth – do become overgrown, they won’t meet the bottom teeth properly, causing a condition called malocclusion.
 The back teeth, or molars, can become misshapen, sharp and pointed, and then rub against and cut the tongue.
-Malocclusion is one of the most common problems vets see, and it can have the knock-on effect of putting pressure on the other teeth, causing them to become impacted, inflamed and even leading to life-threatening abscesses.
+Malocclusion is one of the most common problems vets see, and it can have the knock-on effect of putting pressure on the other teeth, causing them to become impacted and inflamed, and even leading to life-threatening abscesses.
+A malocclusion is a very painful issue, solved by trimming the tooth, or on occasion, extraction.

 2. Prevent problems